dannsam/xenko-docs/manual/input/pointers.md

 <span class="label label-doc-audience">Programmer</span>

 **Pointers** are points on the device screen corresponding to **finger touches**:
-* On desktop platforms, left-mouse-button clicks create pointers.
+* On desktop platforms, the left-mouse-button can be used to simulate pointers.
 For more information on mouse controls, see [Mouse Input](mouse.md).
 * Devices with multi-touch functionality support several simultaneous pointers.

 ##Understand Pointers

 Here's how Xenko handles Input from Pointers:

-1. Every time the end-user touches the screen (or presses left mouse button) he/she **creates a Pointer**.
+1. Every time the end-user touches the screen (or presses left mouse button) it **creates a Pointer**.
-2. Xenko assigns **PointerId** to that Pointer.
+2. Xenko assigns **PointerId** to that Pointer corresponding to a given finger.
-3. **Game Engine** creates new **Pointer Event** for that Pointer ID every time when a modification happens to that **Pointer**.
+3. **Game Engine** creates new **Pointer Event** with that Pointer ID every time a modification happens to that **Pointer**.
-4. For the next touch, even, if it's just split-seconds away from the last one, Xenko creates a **new Pointer** with a **different ID**.
+4. For the each new finger, Xenko creates a **new Pointer** with a **different ID**.

+> [!Warning]
-In **Step 3**, particular OS/Hardware types approach pointer modifications in a different manner.
+> Each OS handles pointer modifications in a different manner.
+> So a same finger gesture can generate slightly different pointer event sequences depending on the platform.
-For instance, **on Android** when a finger touches the screen but doesn't move, the system creates a single _Down_ **Pointer Event**.
+> For instance, **on Android** the system does not create **Pointer Events** when a finger touches the screen but doesn't move.
-Until a finger moves, the system does not create additional **Pointer Events**.
-Other OS/Hardware can treat such actions differently.
+> Other OS/Hardware can treat such actions differently.
 Check particular OS/Hardware documentation for details.

-Alternatively, you can enable **Gesture Recognition** of the **Long Press Gesture** to use _Long Press_ functionality.
-See [Getures](gestures.md) for more information.
+Alternatively, you can enable **Gesture Recognition** to detect **Long Press**, **Taps**, etc.
+See [Gestures](gestures.md) for more information.

 > [!Note] **Pointer Event** contains information on **only one pointer**.
 > If several pointers are modified simultaneously in the same update,  Xenko creates a separate **Pointer Event** for each pointer.